grpc/proposal/A6-client-retries.md

         // The set of status codes which may be retried.
         //
-        // Status codes are specified as strings, e.g., "UNAVAILABLE".
+        // Status codes are specified in the integer form or the case-insensitive
+        // string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"])
         //
         // This field is required and must be non-empty.
         "retryableStatusCodes": []